 Looking back on the show, is there anything you would have done differently?

-Looking back on the show I think I would’ve tried not to be so embarrassed all the time.
+Looking back on the show, I think I would’ve tried not to be so embarrassed all the time.
 I think that I was intimated by my fellow contestants and held back slightly.
-If I had to give the season three kids advice it would be to go full out as you’re only going to get this opportunity once.
+If I had to give the Series Three kids advice, it would be to go full out as you’re only going to get this opportunity once.

 You’ve formed a group with fellow contestants Jorja Douglas and Kyra West, did you click the most with these in the music mansion?

 I am most definitely closest to Jorja and Kyra; we’re like sisters.
 We know what each other are going to say before we’ve even said it.

 Would you recommend applying for the series to other young singers?